NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 	.. describe:: BgpMsg (read-only)

-	The BGP Message that is flowing through this filter.
+    The BGP UPDATE Message that is flowing through this filter.
 It can be inspected, and will be sent out unmodified.

 	.. describe:: Log

-	The output value that will be sent to a configured output, such as ``mqtt-out``.
+    Handle to emit log entries to a configured output, such as ``mqtt-out``.

 	.. describe:: Provenance (read-only)